[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 22

-Up to this point, we've tried the two tools: Browser and Code Interpreter!
+So far, we've tried two tools: Browser and Code Interpreter!

-What's interesting is that the agent decides on its own when to use which tool.
-Even without individually instructing it to go look at a web page or do a calculation, it combines the appropriate tools for a single question to build the answer.
+What's interesting is that the agent itself judges when to use which tool.
+Without individually instructing it to go look at the web page and then calculate, it combines the appropriate tools for a single question to build its answer.

 Part 5: Search Internal Documents — Gateway / RAG

-Experience an agent that connects to Knowledge Base via Gateway and can reference internal documents.
+Connect to the Knowledge Base via Gateway and experience an agent that can reference internal documents.

-By connecting Gateway to Harness, adding just one gives you access to multiple tools at once (KB search, AWS documentation search, web retrieval).
+Connecting Gateway to Harness means that by adding just one, multiple tools (KB search, AWS documentation search, web retrieval) become available all at once.

 23

-Gateway is configured not from the playground's settings panel, but from the Harness edit screen.
+Gateway is configured not from the playground's settings panel but from the Harness editing screen.
 Since changes here update the Harness's actual settings, you need to click "Save" at the end.

-1. Click "Harness Preview" under "Build" in the left menu to return to the harness list
+1. Click "Harness preview" under "Build" in the left menu, and return to the harness list

-2. Select the harness created this time and click "Edit"
+2. Select the harness you created this time and click "Edit"

 3. Check "Gateway" in the "Tools & Options" section